-Tell a story that is crafted for a specific audience and that audience will be engaged by it and interact with it.
-But present data to an audience without wrapping it in a story and they’ll likely misunderstand or forget most of what you told them by the time they stand up to leave, meaning no change will occur.
+If you tell a story crafted for a specific audience, then that audience will likely be engaged by it and interact with it.
+However, present data to an audience without wrapping it in a story, and your audience will likely misunderstand or forget most of what you told them by the time they leave, meaning no change will occur.
 That’s bad for business.

 Want to make a difference with data?